 - ABCmouse.com, an early learning academy, hosts online curriculum for kids ages 2-8.

 - Explore this comprehensive list of subjects and learning resources put together by the Kentucky Gifted Association.

-- New: The Minecraft Education Edition is available free through June 20, including a remote learning toolkit, more than 50 STEM lessons, and project-based learning activities.
+- The Minecraft Education Edition is available free through June 20, including a remote learning toolkit, more than 50 STEM lessons, and project-based learning activities.

 - Go Noodle features videos and games created by a team of child development experts designed to get your little ones moving.

 - Arcademics helps boost student engagement and fact fluency with free multiplayer educational games that focus on academics.

 - Nitro Type hosts fun real-time, worldwide typing competitions.
 Parents can set up a “classroom” and monitor their kids through a teacher’s portal.

 Need help with high-speed internet?
 Charter Communications says that as part of the effort to help people deal with impacts of coronavirus, they’re offering free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription.